moisonmaxime/Super-OOP-Bros/readme.md

 # Todo:

-- Bird needs to stay in center of screen..
-Just remove left and right buttons..

-- Physics needs to be changed a tiny bit to allow jumps when not on the floor.

-- bird needs to "die()" when in contact with hitbox on all 4 sides (Only the top causes "die()" right now).
+- bird needs to "die()" when in contact with hitbox on all 4 sides

-- Bird needs to be animated to tilt up and down and to flap its wings.

-- Bird and other sprites need transparancy (Angelo has not yet showed us transparancy.)

 - Hitboxes need to print the Green tubes (the BMP is already in sprites-work)